Beijing urges ceasefire after deadly Myanmar border clashes - Journal du Cameroun

-China on Sunday condemned fighting on its border between Myanmar forces and ethnic rebels that has left 19 dead, mostly civilians, in some of the worst violence to rattle the restive frontier in recent years.
+China on Sunday condemned fighting on its border between Myanmar forces and ethnic rebels that has left 19 dead, mostly civilians, in some of the worst bloodshed on the restive frontier in recent years.

 A local resident told AFP she heard gunfire through the night until early Sunday morning, with fear gripping a town that lives at the mercy of both government militias and ethnic armies fighting for more autonomy.

-“We heard shooting the whole night until this morning around 6:00 am.
-We do not know what was going on and who was fighting,” said Muse resident Aye Aye.
+“We heard shooting the whole night until this morning around 6:00 am….
+People are still frightened,” said Aye Aye.

 On Sunday the Chinese embassy in Yangon condemned the clashes and said it had urged “relevant parties” to reach an immediate ceasefire.